-Cash (which includes cash on hand and cash in banks), receivables and security deposits are classified under this category.
+Cash and cash equivalents, receivables and security deposits are classified under this category.

 Financial Assets Designated at FVOCI.
 The Group may irrevocably designate an equity instrument that is not held for trading to be measured at FVOCI.

 Financial assets at FVOCI are initially measured at fair value plus transaction costs.